Federal Cybersecurity

 CISA issued BOD 22-01 under the authority granted by the Federal Information Security Modernization Act (FISMA), specifically the provisions at 44 U.S.C. § 3553 that empower CISA to issue binding directives to federal agencies.
 The directive applies to all Federal Civilian Executive Branch agencies.
 The Department of Defense, Intelligence Community elements, and national security systems operate under separate authorities and are not subject to BOD 22-01, though many adopt equivalent policies voluntarily.

-At issuance, BOD 22-01 applied to internet-accessible federal information systems.
-A subsequent CISA update extended the scope to all federal information systems, including those without direct internet connectivity.
+BOD 22-01 covers all software and hardware on federal information systems, whether agency-managed on premises or hosted by a third party.
+Early agency interpretations and CISA public communications focused on internet-accessible assets, but the directive text always reached internal systems.
 Agencies that assumed air-gapped or restricted-access systems were outside KEV scope need to revisit that assumption.
 The remediation obligation follows the software, not the network segment.

 The Remediation Timeline Structure

-BOD 22-01 establishes two remediation timelines.
-Vulnerabilities CISA designates as posing the most urgent risk carry a 14-calendar-day remediation window.
-All other catalog entries carry a 60-calendar-day window.
-Both timelines run from the date CISA adds the vulnerability to the catalog, not from the date the agency discovers the vulnerability in its own environment.
-An agency that runs biweekly vulnerability scans and finds a KEV entry on day 12 of a 14-day window has two days to remediate, regardless of when they first saw it in their scanner output.
+BOD 22-01 sets two remediation windows from the date CISA adds an entry to the catalog: two weeks for vulnerabilities with a CVE identifier assigned in 2021 or later, and six months for vulnerabilities with a CVE identifier assigned before 2021 (BOD 22-01).
+CISA can shorten either window vulnerability-by-vulnerability when grave risk warrants.
+Both timelines run from the catalog addition date, not from the date the agency discovers the vulnerability in its own environment.
+An agency that runs biweekly vulnerability scans and finds a 2021+ CVE entry on day 12 of the 14-day window has two days to remediate, regardless of when the scanner first surfaced it.

 The timeline structure rewards continuous monitoring.
-Agencies that discover a new KEV addition within 24 hours of catalog publication have the full 14 or 60 days to plan and execute remediation.
+Agencies that discover a new KEV addition within 24 hours of catalog publication have the full 14-day window (for 2021+ CVEs) or 6-month window (for pre-2021 CVEs) to plan and execute remediation.
 Agencies with slower discovery cycles work with whatever window remains after their detection lag.
-The practical implication is that BOD 22-01 compliance is partly a function of how quickly an agency can identify whether a new catalog entry affects any of its systems.
+The practical implication is that BOD 22-01 compliance is partly a function of how quickly an agency can identify whether a new catalog entry affects any of its systems, particularly for the 14-day class, where a multi-day detection lag substantially compresses the available remediation window.

 Confirmation and Reporting Requirements